 Camera Control

-The Camera Control section provides runtime functions for directly controlling camera behavior.
+The Camera Control section provides runtime functions for controlling the internal behavior of the Third Person Camera system.

 This is commonly used for: